kaisenlinux/manpages-dev/packages/debugfs.reiser4.md

               fetches filesystem metadata and writes them to the standard output.

        -U, --unpack-metadata
-              reads  filesystem  metadata  stream from the stdandard input and constructs a new filesystem based on the metadata. debugfs.reiser4 --pack-metadata <FS1> | debugfs.reiser4 --un‐ pack-metadata <FS2> and then debugfs.reiser4 --pack-metadata <FS2> produces a stream equivalent to the first one.
+              reads  filesystem  metadata  stream  from the stdandard input and constructs a new filesystem based on the metadata. debugfs.reiser4 --pack-metadata <FS1> | debugfs.reiser4
+              --unpack-metadata <FS2> and then debugfs.reiser4 --pack-metadata <FS2> produces a stream equivalent to the first one.

 PLUGIN OPTIONS
        -p, --print-profile
               prints the plugin profile.
-This is the set of default plugins used for all parts of a filesystem -- format, nodes, files, directories, hashes, etc. If --override  is  specified, then prints modified plugins.
+This is the set of default plugins used for all parts of a filesystem -- format, nodes, files, directories, hashes, etc. If --override is  speci‐ fied, then prints modified plugins.

        -l, --print-plugins
               prints all plugins libreiser4 knows about.